NCICCGPO/HCMI-Flagship-Manuscript/README.md

 # HCMI-Flagship-Manuscript

 This repository contains software and analysis code used for the publication:
-**A Compendium of Cancer Organoid Models for Diverse Cancer Types**
+**A Compendium of Next-Generation Patient-Derived Models for Diverse Cancer Types**

 The repository is organized into multiple Git submodules, each pointing to individual repositories and the version of the code used for the analysis.